 The purpose and planning, the process and pages – all created through and for, praising His presence.

-Here I am with my husband of thirty-two years, John, on the right.
-And Jayar from Joy FM.
+Here I am with my husband, John, of thirty-three years on the right.
+That’s Jayar from Joy FM in the center.

 Thank you for visiting my blog.
-My name is Debra, and I am writing to acknowledge the name of our merciful and glorious God!
+My name is Debra, and I write to acknowledge the name of our merciful and glorious God!

 In 1997 I heard a sermon preached about God’s gifts to each us.
-In this message presented by Rev. Mark Arnott, his point was made clear:
+The message, presented by Rev. Mark Arnott, made clear point:

 We all have gifts to share in God’s kingdom.

 And when we share these gifts, they help to make a difference in other people’s lives.
-So on that day I decided to hone in on discovering and sharing God’s gifts to me.
+So on that day when I heard His message, I decided to hone in on discovering and sharing God’s gifts to me.

 - I started making and selling crafts.